Sweeper777/MyBlog/_posts/2021-04-25-multiline-form-of-the-return-expression.md

 Indeed, this worked, but I'm not satisfied.
 This looks like a trick more than anything. "return run" doesn't read well.
 What does that even mean?

+### What's So Special About 'Here'?

-I want to know what's so special about "here" as in "'return' is not allowed _here_", so I went to the [spec](https://kotlinlang.org/spec/expressions.html#return-expressions) and checked.
+I want to know _why_ "'return' is not allowed _here_", so I went to the [spec](https://kotlinlang.org/spec/expressions.html#return-expressions) and checked.
 Apparently,

 > If a return expression is used in the context of a lambda literal which is not inlined in the current context and refers to any function scope declared outside this lambda literal, it is disallowed and should result in a compile-time error.